 - Your ISP's DNS server asks a root server (authoritative for root)

 - The root server provides IP of server for .ca

 - Your ISP's DNS server asks the .ca server (authoritative for .ca TLD)

-- The .ca server provides IP of server for dnscrypt.ca
+- The .ca server provides IP of a dnscrypt.ca authoritative server

 - Your ISP's DNS server asks the dnscrypt.ca server (authoritative for dnscrypt.ca)

 - The dnscrypt.ca server provides the answer to your ISP's DNS server

 - Your ISP's DNS server provides the answer to your router